The GeometricDecomposability package for Macaulay2: Mathematical background

 \begin{definition}[{\cite[Definition 2.11]{KR}}] Fix a lexicographical order $<$ on $R = k[x_1,\ldots,x_n]$.
 An ideal $I \subseteq R$ is {\it $<$-compatibly geometrically vertex decomposable} if $I$ is unmixed and \begin{enumerate} \item[$(1)$] $I = \langle 1 \rangle$, or $I$ is generated by a (possibly empty) subset of variables of $R$, or \item[$(2)$] for the largest variable $y=x_i$ in $R$ with respect to the order $<$, the ideal $I$ has a geometric vertex decomposition with respect to $y$, and the contractions of the ideals $C_{y,I}$ and $N_{y,I}$ to the ring $S = k[x_1,\ldots,\hat{y},\ldots,x_n]$ are $<$-compatible geometrically vertex decomposable, where we use $<$ to also denote the natural induced monomial order on $S$. \end{enumerate} \end{definition}

 The second variant relaxes some conditions on the ideals $C_{y,I}$ and $N_{y,I}$, giving a weaker version of geometrically vertex decomposable ideals.
 The definition was inspired by Nagel and R\"omer's notion of a weakly vertex decomposable simplicial complex (see \cite[Definition 3.1]{NR}).
+Following \cite[Section 2]{KR}, the geometric vertex decomposition ${\rm in}_y(I) = C_{y, I} \cap (N_{y, I} + \langle y \rangle)$ is {\em degenerate} if $C_{y, I} = \langle 1 \rangle$ or if $\sqrt{C_{y, I}} = \sqrt{N_{y,I}}$, and it is {\em nondegenerate} otherwise.
+Note that the definition requires the field to be infinite.